NEXT UP ON this.

-Whether you’re at school, TAFE or university, exams are an important type of assessment almost all students will need to undertake.
-For many students exams can be daunting, especially when they count for a large percentage of marks towards a subject.
-But fear not – whether you’ve been diligently studying for weeks or up all night cramming last minute, here’s some tips to help you maximise your performance on exam day.
+Exams are an important type of assessment almost all students will need to undertake.
+If you’re like most students, you’ll find exams can be daunting, especially when they count for a large percentage of marks towards a subject.
+But fear not – we’ve got some to tips to help you maximise your performance on exam day.

 The key here is that you’re not distracted by being uncomfortable.
 Wear clothes you are comfortable in and take a jacket in case the exam room is cold.
 To minimise distractions, avoid clothes made out of noisy material and jewellery that may dangle against the table.